lky93/Indoor-Air-Quality/README.md

 # Indoor-Air-Quality
 Final year project
-##This is Final year projec in parial compleion of Btech Computer science.
+##This is Final year project in partial completion of Btech Computer science.